Vandalism funding to repair school property

 You can only use the funding to repair buildings and facilities that the Ministry owns.

-The following table lists items that you cannot use your vandalism funding for.
+The following table lists items that you can't use your vandalism funding for.
 It also shows other funding sources you may use to pay to repair such damage.

 |Type of damage||Funding source|